Rocky Mountain National Park

 The sheer number of things to do in Rocky Mountain National Park never fails to amaze visitors.
 Tourists can enjoy its 355 miles of beautiful hiking trails year-round, and depending on the season they can take summer strolls, winter treks, or intensive hikes.
 There are also many other activities visitors can enjoy, including watching herds of elk and other wildlife, camping, fishing, horseback riding, and wilderness adventures.

 No trip to Rocky Mountain National Park is complete without taking a scenic drive, including a drive along Trail Ridge Road, the legendary “highway in the sky”.
 This 48-mile road weaves through the mountains, reaching altitudes of over 12,000 feet.
+Trail Ridge Road is one of the most iconic attractions in Rocky Mountain National Park.

 A Storied Past: History of Rocky Mountain National Park

-Besides taking in the mountain scenery, hiking the trails, and breathing in the crisp air, you can also take some time to discover the fascinating and storied history of Rocky Mountain National Park
+Besides taking in the mountain scenery, hiking the trails, and breathing in the crisp air, you can also take some time to discover the fascinating and storied history of Rocky Mountain National Park.

 The area that today makes up Rocky Mountain National Park has been populated for centuries, primarily by members of the Ute tribe.
 The United States acquired this territory as part of the Louisiana Purchase and over the following decades, explorers, fur traders, homesteaders, and tourists began to trickle into the region.